hsuBnOediH/ConsoleFree-HER/README.md

 # ConsoleFree HER
 A well-visualized tool for Humanity Entity Recognizer[HER].

+Currently, the server is running on Google Cloud Platform.
+Click [HERE](http://35.245.75.7:3000) to see our website.

 ## Background
 HER is developed by [Alexander Erdmann](ae1541@nyu.edu) and supported by [Herodotus group of the Linguistic Department](https://u.osu.edu/herodotos/)